Saurabh19F/Hand-Gesture-Recognition-System/README.md

 Step-by-Step Guide
 1. Install Required Libraries
 First, ensure you have the necessary libraries installed.
-You can install them using pip: pip install opencv-python numpy mediapipe
+You can install them using pip: pip install flask opencv-python mediapipe numpy

-2. Hand Gesture Recognition Code
+3. Hand Gesture Recognition Code
 Here’s a basic implementation of hand gesture recognition: gesture.py